-The paloma cocktail is the quintessential seasonal winter libation.
+The Paloma is a super refreshing grapefruit cocktail.
 With the perfect balance of sweet, bitter, and salty, it’s no wonder it’s Mexico’s favorite tequila-based refreshment.
-And refreshing it is!

 The internet is taunting me.
 More specifically, my Facebook feed.
 More specifically, my friends on winter getaways in tropical locations with sun, sand, tiny umbrellas, and nary a snowflake in sight.